WD-Scott/Stochastic-Volatility-Model/README.md

 Apple stock returns exhibit high time-varying volatility – quite stable sometimes, highly variable at others, and the distribution of market returns is highly non-gaussian.
 Thus, sampling Apple stock volatilities would be very difficult.

 Stochastic Volatility (SV) models help capture such dynamic volatility, creating a more realistic representation of changing market risks.
-As a Bayesian method, these models provide uncertainty estimates, enabling better risk management.
+Leveraging Bayesian methods, the model provides uncertainty estimates, enabling better risk management.

 To develop the model, I pull the data from the `yfinance` package into a Pandas dataframe and calculate a 'returns' column as the difference in the logarithmic returns, which I then use to model the volatility.